Home » I'm a registered charity » Running your charity »

-Inland Revenue administers charitable tax exemptions from things such as income tax, and gift duty for people who give gifts to charitable entities.
-Inland Revenue generally accepts Charities Services’ decisions regarding charitable registrations, so in most cases tax exemptions are approved.
+Inland Revenue administers charitable tax exemptions from things such as income tax and resident withholding tax.
+They also approve donee status which gives tax benefits to people giving donations to your organisation.
+Inland Revenue generally accepts Charities Services’ decisions regarding charitable registrations, so in most cases tax exemptions and donee status are approved.

 When a charity is registered as a charitable entity, we advise Inland Revenue.
-Conversely, we also advise them of organisations who have been deregistered for any reason.
+We also advise them of organisations who have been deregistered for any reason.

-A registered charity need only contact Inland Revenue directly if there is a possibility that a tax return needs to be filed (if it is thought that there is taxable income), or for other tax matters such as GST, PAYE or changes to records.
+A registered charity need only contact Inland Revenue directly if there is a possibility that a tax return needs to be filed (if it is thought that there is taxable income), or for other tax matters such as GST, PAYE, FBT or changes to records.

-Organisations do not need to be registered with Charities Services in order to apply for donee status from Inland Revenue.
+From 1 April 2020, charities need to be registered with Charities Services in order to qualify for or retain donee status from Inland Revenue.

-With an organisation having approved donee status from Inland Revenue, individuals can claim a tax rebate for a donation that they make to that organisation.
+Having approved donee status from Inland Revenue, means individuals can claim tax credits for donations over $5 that they make to the charity.
 In addition, companies and Māori authorities can claim a deduction for donations made to an organisation with donee status.

 Donation receipts need to show: